 1498 Route 301

 Just about 15 miles north of the Westchester County line, Fahnestock State Park is an easy trip up the Taconic from many spots in Westchester.
-In addition to the state park’s 80-site campground, Fahnestock boasts a swimming beach and boat rentals on Canopus Lake, a camp store with concessions, showers and hiking (including access to the Appalachian trail.
+In addition to the state park’s 80-site campground, Fahnestock boasts a swimming beach and boat rentals on Canopus Lake, and plenty of hiking (including access to the Appalachian trail).
 Fahnestock’s campground is unique in that it is open for camping into December; most local parks only allow camping through Labor Day or Columbus Day.
+Amenities include showers (always a plus!) and a camp store with concessions.

 Beaver Pond Campground – Stony Point